jrieke/traingenerator/README.md

 <br>

-Generate custom template code for PyTorch & sklearn, using a simple web UI built with [streamlit](https://www.streamlit.io/). traingenerator offers multiple options for preprocessing, model setup, training, and visualization (using Tensorboard or comet.ml).
+Generate custom template code for PyTorch & sklearn, using a simple web UI built with [streamlit](https://www.streamlit.io/).
+Traingenerator offers multiple options for preprocessing, model setup, training, and visualization (using Tensorboard or comet.ml).
 It exports to .py, Jupyter Notebook, or  [Google Colab](https://colab.research.google.com/).
 The perfect tool to jumpstart your next machine learning project!

 <br>